bornfight/README/playbooks/software-development-internal-contract.md

 ## Functional specification

--   An official document without which the development shouldn’t be started
+-   An official document as an absolute requirement for development to start
 -   It provides an answer to:
     -   Which software functionalities are we going to develop?
 -   By using it: